Disc golf: Mid-range

 Mid-range discs feature a dull, beveled edge and a moderate rim width.
 They offer more control than drivers, but they have a smaller range.
 Mid-range discs are typically used as approach discs.
 Beginner players will often use mid-ranges instead of drivers at tee-off, as they require less strength and technique to fly straight than higher speed drivers.

 Putter

 Putters are designed to fly straight, predictably, and very slowly compared to mid-range discs and drivers.
 They are typically used for tight, controlled shots that are close to the basket, although some players use them for short drives where trees or other obstacles come into play.
-Usually a pro carries 1–7 putters depending on their flight characteristics.
-As a beginner it is suggested that you only use a putter or mid-range while building fundamentals such as proper follow-through, disc throw positioning, and hyzer/anhyzer technique.
 Additionally, higher speed discs will not fly properly without a fast enough release snap, so a putter or mid-range with lower snap requirements is more forgiving and will behave in a more regular way.
+Professional players often carry multiple putters with varying flight characteristics.